ethicsai/ethical-gardeners/docs/source/tutorials/algorithms.rst

 To use your algorithm with the utility functions provided by Ethical Gardeners:

-1. For the :py:func:`~ethical_gardeners.algorithms.train` function, your algorithm should have:
+1. For the :py:func:`~ethicalgardeners.algorithms.train` function, your algorithm should have:

    - a ``learn()`` method that accepts a ``total_timesteps`` parameter
    - a ``save()`` method to persist the trained model

-2. For the :py:func:`~ethical_gardeners.algorithms.evaluate` and the :py:func:`~ethical_gardeners.algorithms.predict_action` functions, your algorithm should have:
+2. For the :py:func:`~ethicalgardeners.algorithms.evaluate` and the :py:func:`~ethicalgardeners.algorithms.predict_action` functions, your algorithm should have:

    - a ``predict()`` method that takes observations and if you want action masks and returns actions